Where Emperors Became Monks

 Dali sits at the juncture of Tibet and mainland Southeast Asia.
 Trade routes carried horses northward and textiles southward.
 Religious ideas moved just as fluidly.
 The Bai people, indigenous to this valley, absorbed these currents and fashioned something distinct: a culture that was neither wholly Chinese nor fully Southeast Asian, but unmistakably its own.

 Chongsheng Temple, of which the pagodas formed a part, was the spiritual nucleus of this world.
-The Buddhism that took root here—often called Azhali Buddhism—drew on tantric traditions from Tibet and India while retaining deeply local ritual characteristics.
-It differed in tone, texture, and emphasis from the Buddhism practiced in China’s imperial capitals.
+The Buddhism that took root here—often called Azhali Buddhism—carried influences from Tibet and India while retaining deeply local rituals.
+It reflected Dali itself: connected to the wider world, but never fully absorbed by any single one.

 Then, in 1253, Kublai Khan’s forces—the grandson of Genghis Khan—absorbed the kingdom into a larger imperial order.
 Political autonomy ended.